 The Montgomery County Poet Laureate (MCPL) program was founded by Joanne Leva of Lansdale, PA, to recognize and promote excellence in poetry and support the growth and visibility of the poetry community.
-Since its inception, MCPL has expanded the many programs available to experience and learn about poetry in part through the Poet Laureate’s community service projects.
+Since its inception in 1999, MCPL has expanded the many programs available to experience and learn about poetry in part through the Poet Laureate’s community service projects.

 The Annual Caesura Poetry Festival & Retreat is a weekend of inspiration and relaxation for the poetry community.
-It will feature two days of workshops and classes with time to write, relax and enjoy time with other members of the poetry community.
-There will be open mic time throughout the weekend, a bonfire and drum circle Saturday night.
+This year we are planning an in-person event in our new home base Eclipse Center for Creative Community in Lansdale PA with a virtual option.
+The event will feature workshops, poetry readings and an opportunity to enjoy time with other members of the poetry community.
 Follow us on FB & Instagram for up to date details.

 The mission of MCPL is to bring poets together to share their thoughts and ideas about poetry and expose the community to rich poetic traditions.
 We invite the community to partake in the myriad of free programs and projects lead by our very own Poets Laureate.
 Finally, and perhaps most importantly, the MCPL program regards poetry as a local public art form and offers both awareness of and involvement in an artistic and cultural outlet.